shanurwan/Job-Hunt-Automation/readme.md

 ```
 ---

-## I'm currently occupied with other stuff, progress will be really slow and will only speed up starting end of August
+## I'm currently occupied with other priority, progress will be really slow and will only speed up starting mid of August